 (e) an activity that supports or promotes democratic engagement.

-The council considers that processing personal data for the levying, collection and enforcement of Council Tax if in the public interest and necessary for the council to perform the functions conferred upon it by the Council Tax legislation pursuant to Article 6 UK GDPR and s.8 Data Protection Act 2018.
+The council consider that processing personal data for the levying, collection and enforcement of Council Tax if in the public intertest and necessary for the Council to perform the functions conferred upon it by the Council Tax legislation pursuant to Article 6 UKGDPR and s.8 Data Protection Act 2018.

 Yes, an order may be made in your absence.
 If you wish to dispute the making of a liability order you should contact the Court and seek your own independent legal advice.

-Please provide a copy of the liability order and evidence that the liability order has been registered on the memorandum of entry at the Magistrates Court.
+Will you provide a copy of the liability order to me?
+Must the liability order be registered on the memorandum of entry at the Magistrates Court?

 Liability orders may be made by the Magistrates when the Council Tax bill has not been paid.
 This is pursuant to regulation 34(6) Council Tax (Administration and Enforcement) Regulations 1992 (the 1992 Regulations).